 talk to strangers make new friends.

-I did day camp for a few summers.
-Here, I went to and from camp each day, on a school bus accompanied by camp counselors.
+I went to day camp for a few summers.
+Here, I went to and from camp each day, on a school bus with our camp counselors.
 It was up to me to remember to grab my lunchbox from the bus, and keep everything I needed for the day in my backpack.
 By the time I was 11 I was doing ‘Resident Camps’ where I lived on the camp property from Sunday through Friday.
 I was responsible for waking myself up on time to shower and get ready for the day by breakfast.
 It was up to me to choose my own activities, manage my camp shop money, and not choose too many ice cream cones for desert.

 You see, we also have a problem these days with